New Nintendo 2DS XL review: Nintendo's still the king of gaming on the go

 The 2DS XL moves away from the two-screen flat tablet design of the original 2DS released back in 2013.
 Instead, it's the folding handheld style used for most of the DS range.
 What's more, it does it while looking and feeling better than any other DS that came before.

 The dimensions are almost identical to the 3DS XL.
-Both pack the top 5-inch and bottom 4.5-inch dual screens (the bottom one is a touchscreen), both sit at 6 by 4.5 by 0.8 inches when closed.
-But the 2DS XL is markedly lighter than the 328g 3DS XL, tipping the scales at 238g.
-The two sides of the unit will close together cleanly into one gradual curved edge, where the 3DS's rounded top half left a sizeable crevasse.
+Both pack the top 4.9-inch and bottom 4.2-inch dual screens (the bottom one is a touchscreen); both sit at around 6.3 by 3.4 by 0.8 inches (160 by 86 by 20mm) when closed.
+But the 2DS XL is markedly lighter than the 328 gram 3DS XL, tipping the scales at 238 grams (8.4 ounces).
+The two sides of the unit will close together cleanly into one gradual curved edge, where the 3DS's rounded top half left a sizable crevasse.

 The matte plastic finish and raised ridging on the top side feel better and cleaner than the glossy pearlescence of previous generations.
 The hinge is exposed, so the actual top panel is smaller, which in turn makes the top hero screen look bigger.
 The cartridge slot is hidden behind a subtle curved panel, to stop you accidentally popping out your game.
 All told, the 2DS XL feels like a refined version of a classic, because that's what it is.

-Depending upon your region, you'll be able to nab the new 2DS in either black and turquoise or a very BB8-ish white and orange.
+Depending upon your region, you'll be able to nab the new 2DS in either black and turquoise or a very BB-8-ish white and orange.
 Both options are quite eye-catching, and the turquoise and orange details break up the flat colour slabs very nicely.
-Personally, I opted for the black and turquoise, because if something is living in my bag, I don't want it to be white.
+Personally, I opted for the black and turquoise, because if something is living in my bag, it's not going to stay white for long.

 Gamer's delight

 Turn that sucker on and you'll see the usual Nintendo DS experience.
-With full connectivity, the Nintendo e-store experience and decades of Nintendo games at your thumbs on the virtual eStore (not to mention the existing 2DS/3DS game lineup) it's really benefiting from stepping into a mature ecosystem with the likes of
+With full connectivity, the Nintendo online store experience and decades of Nintendo games at your thumbs on the virtual eShop (not to mention the existing 2DS/3DS game lineup) it's really benefiting from stepping into a mature ecosystem.
+The likes of Pokemon Sun and Moon, Super Smash Bros., Mario Kart 7,

-as well as keystone Zelda games like Ocarina of Time, Majora's Mask and A Link Between Worlds, all of which are more affordable than ever, especially if you're willing to scour the used game section.
-While it's not offering anything new enough for existing DS owners to switch horses midstream, it's definitely doing its darndest to win over people who haven't picked one up yet, or have an early-gen DS looking a little long in the tooth.
+as well as keystone Zelda games like Ocarina of Time, Majora's Mask and A Link Between Worlds, are all more affordable than ever, especially if you're willing to scour the used game section.
+While it's not offering any reason for existing DS owners to switch horses midstream, it's definitely doing its darndest to win over people who haven't picked one up yet, or have an early-gen DS looking a little long in the tooth.